gnrtd/medical_assistance_public/README_1_doc-automation.md

 ## 🧭 Purpose

-Automate the manual process of preparing daily report templates and associated communication artifacts (email drafts) used in outpatient medical testing procedures.
+Automate the manual process of preparing daily report templates and associated communication artifacts (email drafts) used in outpatient medical testing procedures a week in advance.

 ---